FirebaseExtended/firebase-import/README.md

 # Firebase-Import
-Firebase-import is a helper utility for importing large JSON files into your [Firebase](https://www.firebase.com/) database.
+Firebase-import is a helper utility for importing large JSON files into your [Firebase Realtime Database](https://firebase.google.com/docs/database/).
 It breaks the JSON into smaller chunks and uploads them individually through the Firebase API.

 To import files bigger than 250MB, use [Firebase Streaming Import](https://github.com/firebase/firebase-streaming-import).